PetkaKotletka/Tick-Tack-Toe-Bot/README.md

 ---

-**Note:** This project was created for educational purposes and as a demonstration of basic AI algorithms.
+**Note:** This project was created for educational purposes and as a demonstration of advanced algorithms on C++.
 Enjoy playing Tic-Tac-Toe!